pavlix/pavlix/README.md

 I used to be a full-time remote developer for Red Hat where I was the first person to drive the necessary change to make NetworkManager less painful on servers and virtual hosts.
 I got myself involved in IPv6 and DNSSEC efforts and in community efforts to make things work well across Linux distributions.
 Now I mostly work with smaller companies to get their products more easily integrated in embedded Linux systems.

-In the upcoming years I would like to work with embedded software companies that understand the value of safe programming and consider switching from C and C++ to Rust.
+In the upcoming years I am going to work with embedded software companies that understand the value of safe programming and consider switching from C and C++ to Rust.
 At the same time I can still provide support for C and C++ developers as I did before.

 <!--
 **pavlix/pavlix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.